kurtgodden/TidyDataProject/CodeBook.md

 We have the expected 2370 rows of tidy data as shown here:

 > dim(tidyData)
 [1] 2370    8

 The first row of data is:

 1  timeBodyAccelerationMeanX 0.22159824 0.261237565 0.27891763 0.27733076 0.289188320 0.255461690

-Thus, for subject number 1, the mean value of timeBodyAccelerationMeanX for all of the rows of raw data for activity LAYING is 0.22159824 standard gravity units, for SITTING it’s 0.261237565, and so forth for all 2370 combinations of 30 subjects and 79 technical variables.
+Thus, for subject number 1, the mean value of timeBodyAccelerationMeanX for all of the rows of raw data for activity LayingMean is 0.22159824 standard gravity units, for SittingMean it’s 0.261237565, and so forth for all 2370 combinations of 30 subjects and 79 measurement variables.